Neural Representations for Modeling Variation in Speech: Results

 \section{Results}

 We first report on the performance of the non-native American-English speakers from the Speech Accent Archive and Dutch speakers dataset.
-Subsequently, we present the results on the Norwegian and Dutch dialects datasets to show how the self-supervised models perform on languages different from English.
-Finally, we discuss the phonetic information encoded in the pre-trained representations using visualisations of the acoustic distances, and report on results from our additional experiments.
+Subsequently, we present the results on the Norwegian dataset to show how the self-supervised models perform on a language different from English.
+Finally, we discuss the phonetic information encoded in the pre-trained representations using visualizations of the acoustic distances, and report on the results from our additional experiments.